ebot/soundboard/README.md

 was best suited to an audio switch.
 The default sandbox id 2000 was not showing up in the rules engine.

+Reference the ninja blocks forums for more info at http://forums.ninjablocks.com/index.php?p=/discussion/comment/2541#Comment_2541.

 See the full list of devices at https://docs.google.com/spreadsheet/pub?key=0AhOYdqk8wpKadDVETGRrN0t1Ynd0TU02S2hTdDVRY1E&single=true&gid=2&output=html.
-Reference the ninja blocks forums for mor info at http://forums.ninjablocks.com/index.php?p=/discussion/comment/2541#Comment_2541.

 Usage
 =======================